-A minimal amount of native plant germination from natural recruitment was noted throughout the DG-4 WOUS and DG-4 WOUS Connections mitigation areas.
-The native species observed sprouting in the DG-4 WOUS and DG-4 WOUS Connections mitigation areas included California sagebrush, mugwort, coyote bush, mulefat, tall flatsedge (Cyperus eragrostis), Canada horseweed (Erigeron canadensis), telegraph weed (Heterotheca grandiflora), ladies' tobacco (Pseudognaphalium californicum), blue elderberry (Sambucus)

-mexicana), and Douglas' nightshade (Solanum douglasii).
-In addition, California dodder (Cuscuta californica) was observed growing on some of the young container plants and should be removed.
+Native plant germination from natural recruitment was noted throughout the DG-4 WOUS and DG-4 WOUS Connections mitigation areas.
+The native species observed sprouting in the DG-4 WOUS and DG-4 WOUS Connections mitigation areas included California sagebrush (Artemisa californica), mugwort (Artemisia douglasiana), mulefat (Baccharis salicifolia), tall flatsedge (Cyperus eragrostis), Canada horseweed (Erigeron canadensis), common phacelia (Phacelia distans), Parry's phacelia (Phacelia parryi), and ladies' tobacco (Pseudognaphalium californicum).
+In addition, California dodder (Cuscuta californica) that was observed growing on some of the young container plants during the previous monitoring visit was still present; however, it was starting to show seasonal dieback.
+Any living California dodder observed on the container plants should be removed.
 Native cover was estimated to be approximately 35 to 40 percent during the monitoring visit.

-Nonnative weed cover in DG-4 WOUS and DG-4 WOUS Connections was estimated at approximately 2 percent, which is approximately 8 to 13 percent lower than what was observed during the previous monitoring visit and evidence of recent weed abatement was observed.
+Nonnative weed cover in DG-4 WOUS and DG-4 WOUS Connections was estimated at approximately 10 to 15 percent, which is approximately 8 to 13 percent higher than what was observed during the previous monitoring visit.
 Nonnative species observed included black mustard (Brassica nigra), poison hemlock (Conium maculatum), perennial pepperweed (Lepidium latifolia), and wand mullein (Verbascum virgatum).
 Most of the nonnative weeds observed in these mitigation areas were just starting to germinate and were not going to flower or seed.
 As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease; however, perennial pepperweed easily resprouts from rhizomatous roots that can be difficult to fully remove with hand tools.